de SOUZA Christopher

 Christopher also makes it a point to accept criminal briefs.
 He has acted for clients in both the High Court and the State Courts in cases involving alleged corruption, outrage of modesty, theft, bomb hoaxes and credit card fraud.
 Christopher also advises clients (individuals and companies) on aspects of white collar crime and regulatory breaches.
 Christopher’s criminal practice entails advising clients on a wide spectrum of offences, including regulatory and company-related offences, and the possible outcomes clients could expect.
 He has been recently instructed to act as Defence Counsel at mentions and trials before the State Courts.
 Christopher’s most memorable criminal cases are those where probation was achieved when defending young offenders – these cases are often done on a pro bono basis.

-Christopher is a member of the Singapore High Court’s panel of Defence Counsel for Capital Cases.
+Christopher served as a member of the Singapore High Court’s panel of Defence Counsel for Capital Cases.

 Christopher advises companies on directors’ duties, potential breach of directors’ duties, and options available to listed Companies and their Board in relation to non-litigious and/or litigious solutions.
 This work involves advice to Non-listed Companies and Small-Medium Enterprises as well, and includes shareholder disputes.